ONE DAY, ONE U OF A DAY IS OVER!

 The Museum’s New Tour Guide Program

 The program provides an avenue for community members to explore the world of museums, build a community amongst themselves and those they meet on tours, and gain skills both relevant for careers in cultural and natural heritage organizations but translatable to other career fields and life generally, such as communication and leadership.
-The program’s establishment and continued growth is also a dedicated goal within the Museum’s 5-year strategic plan.

 Want to meet the tour guides and explore the collections?
 Book a tour today!